easimon/maximize-build-space/README.md

 Forked from [easimon's maximize-build-space action](https://github.com/easimon/maximize-build-space).
 Inspiration and additional software removals from [AdityaGarg8's remove-unwanted-software action](https://github.com/AdityaGarg8/remove-unwanted-software).

-By default, public shared Github runners come with around 25-29 GB of free disk space to be consumed by your build or test job(s).
+By default, public shared Github runners come with around 25-29 GB of free disk space to be consumed by your build and/or test job(s).
 If this is too little for you, and your job runs out of disk space, this action might be for you.

 If not: please go on, there's nothing to see here.